Szwendacz99/Arch-install-encrypted-btrfs/README.md

 ### ----------------- encryption (optional) ------------------

 ### Setup the encryption of the system, don't use letters outside en-us keyboard like ąęć etc. for password
-### Grub have partial support for luks2 now, but can handle only pbkdf2
+### Grub have some kind of support for luks2 now but still cannot decrypt luks2, so specify luks1 for now
->cryptsetup -c=aes-xts-plain64 --key-size=512 --hash=sha512 --iter-time=3000 --pbkdf=pbkdf2 --use-random luksFormat --type=luks2 /dev/sdX2
+>cryptsetup -c=aes-xts-plain64 --key-size=512 --hash=sha512 --iter-time=3000 --pbkdf=pbkdf2 --use-random luksFormat --type=luks1 /dev/sdX2

 >cryptsetup luksOpen /dev/sdX2 MainPart